 Where and When is Southwest Flying to Hawaii?

-Although many air travel gurus had been expecting a big announcement with dates and routes, unfortunately details at this points on both timing and destinations are scant.
-All we know so far is that the airline will begin selling tickets some time in 2018 “subject to government approval.”
+As for timing, all we know so far is that the airline will begin selling tickets some time in 2018 “subject to government approval.”
 We don’t know when flights will start after that, although I’d expect several months at least between tickets going on sale and the routes actually starting to fly.
 Often that gap is 6 months or more, judging by other destinations Southwest has added in recent years (like its Caribbean and Mexico routes).
-So best case scenario seems like second half of 2018.
+So best case scenario seems like late in the year in 2018.
 More realistically, it could be as late as 2019.

 The airline will be flying the new 737-MAX on these routes (although it plans to start flying the 737-800 temporarily).